vkpati20/ACM-Research-Coding-Challenge/README.md

 Takes Pandas DataFrame, with V1 and V2 columns, as parameter and uses KMeans algorithm to group datapoints based on number of clusters
 <br><br>
 Algorithm:
 Starts with randomly selected centroids(for each cluster), then performs repetitive calculations to optimize for best positions of the centroid.
-Then performs calculations to which point in the dataset belong to a cluster and classify it.
+Then performs calculations to catagorize points in the dataset  into a cluster.

 ## Results